Petty nobility: Hungary

+Due to the civic changes of the 19th century, they were either absorbed into the peasantry or the intellectual class.
+In the Habsburg era, their number was 125 000.

+Someone above Petty nobility is called a Középnemes (Middle-noble).
+In Hungary, the civic transformation was led mainly by the liberal middle-nobility.
+The middle-nobles are defined as someone with 100–1000 holds (1 Hungarian hold equals 3586,25 m²) of land.

 Poland

 The nobility (szlachta) of Poland included petty nobility known as drobna szlachta.
-These were owners of a part of a village or owning no land at all, often referred to by a variety of colourful Polish terms such as:
+These were owners of a part of a village or owning no land at all, often referred to by a variety of Polish terms such as: